 This will create a hot spot on your Android device.
 Then, all you need to do is connect to that hot spot using the details shown on your Android screen to initiate the transfer.

-Part 4.
-Transfer Photos from iPhone to Android
+4. Transfer Apps from iPhone to Android - Photos

 Photos are a huge part of our life.
 They are reminders of great moments shared with loved ones or personal adventures worth remembering.
 Of course, you don't want to lose them when you switch phones.
 This section highlights two solutions to migrate your pictures from iPhone to Android.